 Skin cancer is the cancer you can SEE.
-Yet it often goes undetected until it’s difficult and disfiguring to treat — or even life-threatening.
+Yet it often goes undetected until it’s difficult to treat, disfiguring, or even life-threatening.

 What to look for: